Sachita92/predictduel/README.md

 - **MongoDB** - Database for storing duels, users, and notifications
 - **Mongoose** - MongoDB ODM
 - **Next.js API Routes** - RESTful API endpoints

+Note: MongoDB is used only for off-chain metadata, indexing, and UI performance.
+All funds and settlement logic are enforced on-chain by the Solana program.

 ### Blockchain
 - **Solana** - Blockchain for prediction markets